-Summer School Session I or Session II students applying for housing will be assigned to the Clairmont Tower Apartments, the Undergraduate Residential Center (URC), or the Clairmont Residential Center (CRC).
+Summer School Session I or Session II students applying for housing will be assigned to the Clairmont Tower Apartments.
 The apartments have central heat and air-conditioning, and are equipped with a stove, oven, refrigerator, dishwasher, disposal, mini-blinds, and carpet.
 All utilities are included in the rental price.
-Apartments are either one-, two-, three-, or four-bedroom; the rooms in the Tower are double or supersingles, and the rooms in the URC and CRC are singles.
+Apartments are either one-, two-, or three-bedroom; the rooms in the Tower are double or supersingles.

 The Student Activity and Academic Center (SAAC), also open to summer school students, is located next to the Undergraduate Residential Center and provides all summer school residents with access to outdoor basketball, volleyball, tennis, and swimming facilities, outdoor multipurpose field, indoor multipurpose area, strength and conditioning equipment, gymnasium, classrooms, and café.

-Clairmont Campus housing will close at noon.
+Clairmont Campus housing will close at 12 noon on Saturday, August 5, 2017.
 Residents must vacate the rooms by noon.

 Guidelines have been established to promote the development of an environment that is suitable for the education and comfort of everyone involved.
 When these laws or policies are violated, the university is obligated to take action as part of the learning experience, teaching the individuals to be responsible for their actions.
 Any violation of community standards is a violation of your rights.

 Students who violate university policies or the rights of others in the community are expected to accept responsibility for their actions and will be subject to the University Conduct Code and may be asked to vacate university housing for the summer.

 Office of Residence Life and Housing | 404.727.7631